corda/corda/docs/source/serialization-default-evolution.rst

         val e = Example5(999, "hello")

-When we serialize ``e`` it's properties will be encoded in order of it's primary constructors paramaters, so:
+When we serialize ``e`` its properties will be encoded in order of its primary constructors parameters, so:

 ``999hello``

-Were those parameters to be reordered post serialisation then deserializing, without evolution, would fail with a basic type error as we'd attempt to create the new value of ``Example5`` with the values provided in the wrong order
+Were those parameters to be reordered post serialisation then deserializing, without evolution, would fail with a basic type error as we'd attempt to create the new value of ``Example5`` with the values provided in the wrong order:

 ..
 Container:: codeset